open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 It was funded by my nonprofit which is called Public Invention.
 It's a US 501(c)(3) public charity.
 I started working on it before we had specific funding for it.
 Public Invention has a small amount of money from donations.
 Then we got upto $20,000 grants to manufacture and give it away.
 One was from the Mozilla Open Source Foundation and one was from Protocol Labs which was very generous to other teams as well.
 With that money we manufactured 30 of them and gave them away free of charge to teams all over the world.
 I'm sad to say,when you're dealing with a crisis,there's always confusion and chaos.
 Many of them were not used.
 I think six or seven of them were heavily used and were extremely important to the engineering teams who received them.
 They sent me nice e-mails about it.
 But the others thought they were going to use them; they got them and just put them on a shelf.
 {{< /expand >}}

+{{< card2 "Project process">}}
+On this project I got lucky and I had really good volunteers and that wasn't a problem.

+We tried to identify libraries or sub modules which can be taken out and reused.

+I'm taking techniques developed by the open source software world and applying them to this new realm.

+Not all of our work is currently documented at good level because the documentation often kind of lags behind where we are.
+The goal is to document everything with CAD files, Bill of Materials and tips like use a hot melt glue gun to attach this to the side of the enclosure, those kind of assembly instructions which are necessary for someone to reproduce the device.
+{{< /card2 >}}

 >Could you describe the overall process how that happened?

 {{< expand "Show answer">}}